BellaMrx/Arrays_functions_objects_in_JS/README.md

     let user = new Array(12);      // 12 undefined elements
    ```

-Specifying the length of an array is only possible if the constuctor function of `Array()` is called with a single decimal value as argument:
+Specifying the length of an array is only possible if the constructor function of `Array()` is called with a single decimal value as argument:
    ```
     let user = new Array("Ali", "Jane", "Pedro");
    ```